davidhle/obsidian-notes/Spirit Library/WiSe2020-21/HCI/HCI Exam Notes.md

 	- Reduce short-term memory load (recognition over recall)
 - What are Dix's Usability Principles?
 	- Learnability and Flexibility
+- What is the difference between internal and external consistency?
+	- Internal consistency is the consistency of colors, language and other design features between different parts of an interface, whereas external consistency is the consistency of design with other applications on the same platform or with standards out in the world (e.g., an 'x' button typicallly symbolizes closing)
 ### UX - Intro and Design of Interactions
+- What is Chris Crawford's Conversation Metaphor for interactions?
+	- Interactions, just like conversations, require 2 actors to listen to each other, think, and respond.
+The quality of interaction relies on the quality of all sub-activities
+- What can lead to a good interaction?
+	- a balance of contributions the user must have
+	- engage and motivate the user with the activity, ask: what can the user do?
+- What is the shared control mechnaism/paradigm in artificial intelligence?
+	- a system that uses both user control and an automation component. the human and the robot/AI act as peers and can act independently from each other

 ### UX - Joy of Use and Use qualities
+- What is interaction design?
+	- "the art of effectively creating valuable, meaningful, interesting, compelling & empowering information, interactions & experiences for other people"
+- What is the Hygiene model and the Motivation model?
+	- People are fine with something if it is hygienic, but when something isn't hygienic, then people are dissatisfied.
+Satisfiers provide motivation.
+	- Classical HCI focused on hygiene factors: fulfilling expectations, having no errors (efficient, effective), and having a reduction of stress - avoiding negative emotions = hygiene
+- Explain Hassenzahl's model of user experience
+	- He models user experience by splitting its qualities by whether it is hedonic or pragmatic (more emotional or practical)
+		- Pragmatic
+			- Utility (necessary functions for a given task)
+			- Usability (easy and efficient)
+		- Hedonic
+			- Stimulation (ability of a product to surprise, foster curiosity, and provide opportunities for the perfection of knowledge and skills)
+			- Beauty/Attractiveness (ability of product to evoke a feeling of 'beauty')
+			- Communicative identity (ability to communicate self-serving symbols to relevant others)
+- Example of use qualities in UX
+	- Playability
+	- Seduction
+	- Efficiency + Transparency
+	- Relevance, utility
+	- Pliability, responsiveness
+	- Immersion
+	- Identity
+	- Empowerment, Flexibility
+	- Elegance
+	- Surprise
 ## Cognition and Design
 ___
 ### Cognition and its role for Design